Jonarzz/refactoring-katas/unusual-spending/README.md

 Artemis JMS broker was configured inline in the Kubernetes deployment configuration, which was also a way to spend less time on the configuration part.

+All the steps to run the cluster are included in the `scripts/runLocalCluster.sh` file.
+JDK 17, Maven, Docker, Kubernetes, Minikube and Node.js need to be installed.

 1. Startup Minikube: